davekinkead/thesis/paper.coffee.md

 [^isolation]: Content indifferent justifications are not typically used in isolation.
 Both Mill and Rousseau used these content indifferent justifications in conjunction with other instrumental justifications of democracy such as strategic value, truth divination, and preference articulation.

 One way to formalise this type of account is to stipulate that agent character improves consistently for all citizens when they vote (or deliberate).
 This would model an agent-blind process in which every voter's character improves to the same degree, regardless of how politically active they are or who they interact with.
 A more plausible model however, would see agent character improve dependent on _who_ they interact with.
-Win-at-all-costs politics characterised by media manipulation and voter apathy seem less likely to postively transform the character of participants than contests marked by honest and open debate.
+Win-at-all-costs politics characterised by media manipulation and voter apathy seem less likely to positively transform the character of participants than contests marked by honest and open debate.

 In the formalisation below, agent character improves relative to the average character of their polity, with more virtuous polities improving their citizen's character to a greater extent than less virtuous ones.  `Good eggs` are assigned a random value representing moral character between `0.5` and `1.0` while `bad apples` are assigned one below `0.5`.
-Democractic activity here 'closes the gap' between an agent's actual and maximum character potential, by a factor determined by the average character in their polity.
+Democratic activity here 'closes the gap' between an agent's actual and maximum character potential, by a factor determined by the average character in their polity.

     Space::character = () ->